GAMS-dev/gamspy/docs/user/whatisgamspy.rst

-Broadcasting is the term used to describe the implicit element-by-element behavior of operations; generally speaking, in GamsPy all operations, not just arithmetic operations, but logical, bit-wise, functional, etc., behave in this implicit element-by-element fashion, i.e., they broadcast.
+Broadcasting is the term used to describe the implicit element-by-element behavior of operations; generally speaking, in GAMSPy all operations, not just arithmetic operations, but logical, bit-wise, functional, etc., behave in this implicit element-by-element fashion, i.e., they broadcast.
 Moreover, in the example above, ``a`` and ``b`` could be multidimensional arrays of the